j-c8778/IR_Remote_Pump/README.md

 Future Plans:
 [ ] -Add countdown display for timer and run time
+[ ] -Modify code to run on ATTiny85 or other small form factor microprossor controller

 ![Image of Gowron Meme](https://thumbs.gfycat.com/AcclaimedThinAvocet-size_restricted.gif)